 It's always good working practice to check the material of the slates you intend treating because some older man-made artificial slates (often called "composite" slates) include asbestos.The asbestos is included in the fibre cement the slates are made from.

-Newer man-made slates are fine but anything pre 1970 should be checked for asbestos.
+Newer man-made slates are usually made without asbestos but anything pre 1970 should be checked.
 A sample can be sent away to a lab to be tested.

 We check every roof for asbestos before scraping it, even though the danger is very slight given the open-air conditions, and that the slates are wet all the time when we are scraping them.